 Did you recently acquire or merge with another business?
 If so, use this template to analyze the steps in the transition.

-Your value chain analysis will help you identify areas for improvement and the activities that provide the most value to the customer and business as a whole.
+Your value chain analysis will help you identify areas for improvement and the activities that provide the most value to your customers and your business as a whole.
 Eliminating inefficient business activities speeds up production, improves your competitive advantage, and increases profit margins.